boginw/P5/README.md

 ## Install & Compile

-Although you will not need to install anything (except a Markdown editor) as the[CI](https://circleci.com/gh/Lynhx/P5) will generate artifacts, including a compiled PDF, this can be helpful for taking a glimpse of what the final result might look like.
+Although you will not need to install anything (except a Markdown editor) as the [CI](https://circleci.com/gh/Lynhx/P5) will generate artifacts, including a compiled PDF, this can be helpful for taking a glimpse of what the final result might look like.

 ### Install
 To install you'll need some prerequisites (_these packages are fairly large_).